Paris Green (Boardwalk Empire): Plot

 Rothstein is called to Chicago to face charges of his involvement in the Black Sox Scandal.
 The surviving D'Alessio brothers have gone into hiding, but Richard finds one of them staying with family members.
 The mild-mannered Richard somewhat ruthlessly suggests killing the family as a means of getting the surviving brothers to "stick their heads up," a tactic harkening back to his past as a sniper in World War I; Jimmy is undecided.
 Meanwhile, Angela prepares to leave town with Tommy and Mary, leaving a note for Jimmy.
 She goes to the photography studio only to find it empty, unaware that Robert became aware of Mary's plan and absconded with her.
 Distraught and helpless, Angela rushes home, only to find that Jimmy has already read the note.
 With their son in the room, neither mentions the note, and Jimmy seems determined to carry on as before.

 Nucky continues to deal with the pressures of winning both the upcoming election and the gang war with the D'Alessio brothers.
 Meanwhile, the boyfriend of Margaret's friend Annabelle loses all his money in the original Ponzi scheme.
 When he flees with Annabelle's life savings, she offers to resume her old relationship with Nucky.
 Margaret catches them talking in his office and later argues with him, criticizing Nucky for involving her in his business, then insisting she ignore its unsavory realities.
 Nucky argues that Margaret's own choices have brought them together, none of which reflect well on her own character.
-Margaret also levels her suspicions about Nucky's part in the death of Hans, which Nucky indirectly confirms by retorting that neither of them has or should have any regret about what happened to him.
+Margaret levels her suspicions about Nucky's part in the death of Hans, which Nucky indirectly confirms by retorting that neither of them has or should have any regret about what happened to him.

 Eli is furious that, by confirming Margaret's suspicions, Nucky has endangered them both.
-Eli insults Margaret, calling her a liability created by Nucky's selfishness and criticizing his hypocritical aversion to violence.
+He insults Margaret, calling her a liability created by Nucky's selfishness and criticizing his hypocritical aversion to violence.
 After a heated argument, Nucky drops Eli from the Republican ticket in favor of Halloran, who has been angling to replace Eli as sheriff.
-Nucky arrives at Margaret's place only to find that she and her children have already left, her whereabouts unknown.
+He arrives at Margaret's place only to find that she and her children have already left, her whereabouts unknown.
 The last scene shows Nucky visiting a palm reader on the Boardwalk, while his butler Eddie looks on.